Health & Safety

 Schizophrenia and brain chemistry

 Part 6 of Schizophrenia.
-It is likely that an imbalance in the complex, interrelated chemical reactions of the brain involving the neurotransmitters dopamine and glutamate
+It is likely that an imbalance in the complex, interrelated chemical reactions of the brain involving the neurotransmitters dopamine and glutamate (and possibly others) plays

 Read the rest this article free